ilijapet/musical_nft_thumbnails/README.md

 Now project root folder should look something like this:

-    ├── README.md
     ├── env
     ├── manage.py
     ├── musical_nft
     └── requirements.txt

-In attempt to test django and everything worked as expected we should
+In attempt to test Django and if everything worked as expected we should

     $python manage.py runserver